Categories

 A painting titled “Custer’s Last Stand” by Edgar Samuel Paxson.

-Dr. Paulding’s arrival at the battlefield brought him face to face with a profoundly tragic scene.
-The losses were overwhelming: Custer’s battalion had suffered approximately 210 soldiers and 14 officers killed in action.
 The state of General Custer’s remains stood out distinctly among the casualties.
 Unlike many others at the site, Custer’s body was found stripped of clothing but not scalped or mutilated.
 He had two fatal bullet wounds – one in the left breast and another in the left temple.
-This starkly contrasted with others, notably including the fate of his brother, Tom Custer, a celebrated Civil War hero.
+This starkly contrasted with the fate of others, notably including his brother, Tom Custer, a celebrated Civil War hero.
+The Native Americans stripped the bodies and scalped them.
+The women, boys, and old men help kill the wounded and begin the task of mutilation.
+They crushed skulls, tore out eyes, severed muscles and tendons, hacked off limbs, and separated heads from bodies.
+According to Indian beliefs, these mutilated soldiers would not move through the next world in comfort.
+The fact that Custer’s body was left relatively untouched amidst this scene of brutality made his remains stand out even more distinctly.

 Comanche,” the Sole Survivor of the 1876 Custer Massacre.
 A detailed account of the horse’s history and the specific regimental orders issued by the 7th Cavalry for the care and preservation of “Comanche” throughout his lifetime.